 In 2018, the OCDSB adopted and committed to the intent of the UN International Decade for People of African Descent 2015-2024 in recognizing that people of African descent represent a distinct group whose human rights must be promoted and protected.
-The District specifically committed to developing and undertaking work on the Equity Action Plan; reducing barriers to learning to improve equity of access and opportunity for students of African descent; intentionally adopting practices to create a safe and caring learning environment that respects, promotes, and protects the human rights of children of African descent; collecting and using of identity-based data to measure progress and inform decisions on policy and programs that impact on the education of students of African descent; and, engaging with parents and community organizations comprising of people of African descent in Ottawa to support their sense of belonging in the OCDSB education environment.
-There is an overwhelming urgency for action evidenced by disparities and disproportionalities in access, opportunity and outcomes for students and staff of African descent.
+The District specifically committed to developing and undertaking work on Ontario's Education Equity Action Plan; to improve equity of access and opportunity for students of African descent to reduce barriers to learning; intentionally adopt practices to create a safe and caring learning environment that respects, promotes, and protects the human rights of children of African descent; collect and use identitybased data to measure progress and inform decisions on policy and programs that impact the education of students of African descent; and engage with parents and community organizations comprising people of African descent in Ottawa to support their sense of belonging in the OCDSB education community.
+There is an overwhelming urgency for action in the face of disparities and disproportionalities in access, opportunity and outcomes for students and staff of African descent.